 Like the dyslexic atheist, I don’t believe in dog.

-Apparently this puts me in a minority—and a perilous one at that.
-For among supporters of the notion, few subjects seem to arouse as much passion as the question of whether there are pets in heaven.
-I think I’d rather debate Android versus Apple, or argue for the merits of baby formula in a room full of La Leche Leaguers, than tell people that they won’t be spending the hereafter cuddled up with Fido.
+This can be a perilous position, for among those who expect to see their pets in heaven, few other subjects seem to arouse as much passion.
+I think I’d rather debate Android versus iPhone, or pitch the merits of baby formula to the La Leche League, than tell people that they won’t be spending the hereafter cuddled up with Fido.

 Advocates of heavenly hounds tend to make one of two arguments: